-Crite erion Subordinate CA Certificate and Cross Certificate Lifecycle Management The CA maintains controls to provide reasonable assurance that: subordinate CA and cross certificate requests are accurate, authenticated and approved; subordinate CA and cross certificate replacement (renewal and rekey) requests are accurate, authorised, complete; new, renewed and rekeyed Subordinate CA and cross certificates are generated and issued in accordance with the CA's disclosed business practices; • upon issuance, complete and accurate Subordinate CA and cross certificates are available to relevant entities (Subscribers and Relying Parties) in accordance with the CA's disclosed business practices; • subordinate CA and cross certificates are revoked based on authorised and validated certificate revocation requests; and • timely, complete and accurate certificate status information (including CRLs and other certificate status mechanisms) is made available to any entity in accordance with the CA's disclosed business practices.
+7.1 | Subordinate CA Certificate and Cross Certificate Lifecycle Management

+- subordinate CA and cross certificate requests are accurate, authenticated and approved; - subordinate CA and cross certificate replacement (renewal and rekey) requests are accurate, authorised, complete; - new, renewed and rekeyed Subordinate CA and cross certificates are generated and issued in accordance with the CA's disclosed business practices; - upon issuance, complete and accurate Subordinate CA and cross certificates are available to relevant entities (Subscribers and Relying Parties) in accordance with the CA's disclosed business practices; - subordinate CA and cross certificates are revoked based on authorised and validated certificate revocation requests; and - timely, complete and accurate certificate status information (including CRLs and other certificate status mechanisms) is made available to any entity in accordance with the CA's disclosed business practices.

 Explanatory Guidance: A Subordinate CA certificate is a CA certificate issued by the Parent CA (typically using a Root CA) to a non-affiliated subordinate CA, typically to be operated under the Parent CA's CP.
 Cross certificates issued from one PKI to another are addressed are also addressed by this criterion.